* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 Can I eat custard cold?

 It’s perfectly safe to eat cold custard, so you don’t have to reheat it if you don’t want to.
 Custard is regularly served cold in desserts like trifle.
-Or you can serve cold custard over a warm apple pie or bread pudding to provide a welcome contrast.
-You can also eat cold custard on its own.

 How to store custard